 Over the years, many people wrote Billy Graham with questions about Easter’s significance.
-Here, we have chosen several of the most commonly asked questions—along with Billy Graham’s answers.
+Here are several of the most commonly asked questions—along with Billy Graham’s answers.

 Q: I’ve never understood why people refer to the day that Jesus died as “Good Friday.”
 What’s so good about that?